 Mobile Web refers to the use of internet services through mobile or other similar wireless devices.
 The Internet is becoming more accessible by mobile devices.
 In recent years, web access through mobile phones exceeds the percentage of web access through the desktop.
-With the introduction of smart mobile phones, the use of mobile web service has been accelerated to a greater extent.
-People spend more time on mobile web service than they use the desktop or laptop.
+With the introduction of smart mobile phones, the use of mobile web services has been accelerated to a greater extent.
+People spend more time on mobile web services than they use the desktop or laptop.

 Business and Mobile web service